-The Automatic Operating Pantographs can be used to obtain power from an overhead cantenary system.
-In order to obtain power from an operating overhead cantenary move the selector switch from the track position to the pantograph position as shown in figure 4.
+The Automatic Operating Pantographs can be used to obtain power from an overhead catenary system.
+In order to obtain power from an operating overhead catenary move the selector switch from the track position to the pantograph position as shown in figure 4.

 To insure good conductivity of the pantograph, the blackening on the top of the contact slide should be removed.
-This can accomplished by running the engine while using the pickup rollers with the pantographs raised or by using a track cleaning pad.
+This can be accomplished by running the engine while using the pickup rollers with the pantographs raised and rubbing against the catenary wire, or by using a track cleaning pad.